Petraeus says no classified info shared in affair, probe continues

-WASHINGTON In comments made public on Thursday, retired General David Petraeus said he did not share any classified documents with Paula Broadwell, the woman with whom he had an affair that ended his tenure as CIA director.
+WASHINGTON, Nov 15 In his first public remarks since resigning as CIA director last Friday over an extramarital affair, retired General David Petraeus said he did not share any classified documents with his mistress and biographer, Paula Broadwell.

-Petraeus' comments to the network occurred last week, according to Steven Boylan, who was the general's spokesman in Iraq and has spoken to him since he resigned at the CIA.

-Petraeus has also been telling associates the affair did not lead to security breaches.
-"He told me that he had not passed any classified information to Paula or anyone else," Boylan said.
+Reuters reported on Wednesday that investigators found substantial classified information on a computer used by Broadwell.
+According to law enforcement and national security sources, investigators are examining whether the information should have been stored under more secure conditions.

-Petraeus' remarks notwithstanding, investigators on Thursday said they had not ruled out the possibility that Petraeus passed on classified material to Broadwell.
+Despite Petraeus' comments to the network, investigators on Thursday said they had not ruled out the possibility that Petraeus passed on classified material to Broadwell.
 They spoke on condition of anonymity to discuss an ongoing law enforcement investigation.

 Broadwell, who has not been charged with any wrongdoing, has made no public comment since the scandal erupted last week.

-The developments underscored a central question hanging over a scandal that led to the downfall of one of the most respected U.S. public figures: whether a private indiscretion put national security at risk.
+The developments underscored a central question hanging over a scandal that has led to the downfall of one of the United States' most respected public figures: whether a private indiscretion put national security at risk.

 President Barack Obama said on Wednesday that there was no indication so far that any classified information had been disclosed as a result of the affair.

 Sources who have been briefed on the investigation said on Thursday that none of the classified material found on Broadwell's computer came from the CIA.
-The material, they said, pre-dates the start of Petraeus' tenure at the spy agency in September 2011.
+The material, they said, appeared dated and pre-dates the start of Petraeus' tenure at the spy agency in September 2011.

 As an Army reserve officer involved in military intelligence, Broadwell had a security clearance that allowed her to handle sensitive documents.
 With Broadwell's consent, the FBI searched her Charlotte, North Carolina, house on Monday evening.

-Broadwell's security clearance has now been suspended, and she could have it revoked and face harsher penalties if it is found she mishandled classified data.
+Broadwell's security clearance has now been suspended, and she could have it revoked and face harsher penalties if its found she mishandled classified data.

 Law enforcement officials have said that they believe the investigation is likely to end without criminal charges.